jondubois/cachemere/README.md

 		If an err is present, it will be of type Error but with an added 'type' property which gives you details about the stage of caching in which the error occurred (read, preprocess or compress).

 - `set`
+	- Associates a URL with some content (string or Buffer) - When fetch is called on that URL, the content specified here will be served.
+This method can be used to override default file content.
+	- **Parameters**
+		- `options`: An object which can have the following fields:
+			- `url`: The URL on which to serve the specified content
+			- `content`: A string or Buffer
+			- `mime`: The mime type of the content
+			- `permanent`: Whether or not this content is permanent or should be overriden with new content when the related file changes on the file system (assuming that there is such a file).
+			- `preprocessed`: An optional boolean - If this is true, the supplied content will not be preprocessed again before being cached.

+- `setRaw`
-	- Associates a URL with some content (string or Buffer) - When fetch is called on that URL, the content specified here will be served - Cachemere will not touch the file system.
+	- Associates a URL with some raw content (string or Buffer) - When fetch is called on that URL, the content specified here will be served - Cachemere will not touch the file system.
 	- **Parameters**
 		- `url`: The URL on which to serve the specified content
 		- `content`: A string or Buffer